Equities Extend Gains On Hopes Virus Crisis Is Easing - UrduPoint

 "May's data suggested the worst of the contraction may be behind us, but we see a bumpy restart in coming months," BlackRock Investment Institute strategists said in a report.

-Tokyo and Seoul rose more than one percent after data showed South Korea's economy shrank less than first expected in the first quarter, while Hong Kong gained 0.8 percent following a more than three percent rise Monday.
+Tokyo and Seoul rose more than one percent after data showed South Korea's economy shrank less than first expected in the first quarter, while a Hong Kong rally of 1.1 percent extended Monday's more than three percent rise.

 Shanghai added 0.2 percent, Mumbai jumped 0.9 percent and Sydney put on 0.3 percent, with Taipei 0.4 percent higher.

-Kuala Lumpur, Manila and Wellington piled on more than one percent and Jakarta rallied more than two percent Singapore rose 1.8 percent as the city began easing its own shutdown measures, and Manila also climbed more than one percent.
-There were healthy gains in Wellington and Taipei, though Sydney was slightly lower.
+Kuala Lumpur, Manila and Wellington piled on more than one percent and Jakarta rallied more than two percent.

+Singapore rose more than two percent as the city began easing its own shutdown measures.

 Investors appeared to brush off news that China had ordered its state-run agricultural firms to temporarily halt buying some US farm goods, which raised questions about the impact on the countries' trade pact signed in January.